 Because COVID-19 is a new virus, nobody has prior immunity to it, meaning the entire human population is prone to infection.
 Based on available evidence, scientists think the virus spreads primarily via respiratory droplets when people talk, cough, or sneeze.

 What are the symptoms of COVID-19?

 Common symptoms of COVID-19 begin two to 14 days after exposure.
 They include fever, tiredness, and dry cough.
-Other symptoms include sputum production, shortness of breath, sore throat, headache, myalgia (muscle pain) or arthralgia (joint pain), chills, vomiting, and nasal congestion.
-Less frequent symptoms include diarrhea, hemoptysis (coughing up blood from the respiratory tract), and conjunctival congestion.
+Other symptoms include loss of taste or smell, nasal congestion, sore throat, muscle and joint pain, chills, vomiting, nausea, and diarrhea.

 Most of these symptoms are usually mild, and about 80% of people who get the virus will typically recover without needing any special treatment.
-However, about 1 in 6 patients become seriously ill and develop breathing difficulties.

-What preventive measures should people take?
+What general preventive measures should people take?

 The following simple preventive measures can help minimize the spread of COVID-19:

 - Wash your hands often with soap, lathering both the front and the back of the hands and fingers for at least 15 to 20 seconds.
 If soap is not available, use a hand sanitizer that contains at least 60% alcohol.
-The European Centre for Disease Prevention and Control produced a poster detailing effective handwashing.

 - Avoid close contact with someone who is ill.
-(Maintain a distance of at least 6 feet, or 1.8 meters).

 - Stay at home if you are sick.